panpf/sketch/docs/wiki/compose.md

 ### AsyncImagePainter

-If you must use the Image component to display images, you can also use [AsyncImagePainter] directly to load images, as follows:
+If you must use the Image component, you can also use [AsyncImagePainter] directly to load images, as follows:

 ```kotlin